Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wpf-bubbling-a-command-from-a-child-view.md

 The HandleChildEvent method can take whatever action is necessary for the event, in the context of the parent window.

-If we don’t want the event to continue bubbling up through the tree, we simply use e.Handled = true.
+If we don't want the event to continue bubbling up through the tree, we simply use e.Handled = true.
 I have put this in as an example, but as we are on the parent window, the event has nowhere further to bubble up to.
 This is a mechanism you could use to stop the event from propagating if you decide to fully handle it elsewhere.